 Once you’ve identified which activities pass the Four-Part Test, the real fun begins — calculating the total Qualified Research Expense (QRE).

-- For each employees, multiply their annual salary (as reported in box 1 on their W-2) by the percentage of time spent on qualified R&D activities to determine their research wage expense.
+- For each employee, multiply their annual salary (as reported in box 1 on their W-2) by the percentage of time spent on qualified R&D activities to determine their research wage expense

 With the final qualified research expense (QRE) number in hand, a general rule of thumb is to multiply that number by 7% to arrive at the amount of your Federal IRS tax credit.
 The 7% number is a good estimate for illustrative purposes and will vary based on a number of technical tax considerations which your R&D partner will be able to determine.
 In addition, a state credit may also apply.